richrd/suplemon/README.md

 *Must use python3 for proper character encoding support.*
 *Tested on Unix.*

+# Description
+Suplemon is an intuitive command line text editor.
+It supports multiple cursors editing out of the box.
+It is as easy to use as nano, and has much of the power of Sublime Text.
+It also supports extensions to allow all kinds of customizations.
+To get more help use 'Ctrl + H' in the editor.

 # Features
  * Terminal text editing with style
  * Proper multi cursor editing, Sublime Text style.
 Blessed!